dilame/instagram-private-api/README.md

 `.signPayload()`

 some endpoints require a signed payload.
-Under the hood instagram apps actually have c++ libraries which are compiled in to a machine code.
-Meaing it is not really easy to see source of these libraries.
-It is a great way how to not let developers see what is going on.
-And there is a library called `libstrings.so` having methods to generate signature for JSON payload you want to send to the instagram.
-Funny thing about that is, you need ARM based processor to use these libraries, so you can sign request but only on ARM based processor.
+Under the hood the Instagram apps actually have C++ libraries that are compiled into machine code.
+This means it is not really easy to see the source of these libraries.
+This is a great way to not let developers see what is going on.
+And there is a library called `libstrings.so`, that has methods to generate signatures for the JSON payload you want to send to Instagram.
+Funny thing about that is, you need ARM based processor to use these libraries, so you can sign requests but only on ARM based processors.

-This is actually give us 2 choinces.
-One is to start (virtual) machine with such a procesor and build some kind of bridge to communicate.
-Or find out how `libstrings.so` is working and apply same behavior in node (which would be of course better).
+This is actually gives us 2 choices.
+One is to start a (virtual) machine with such a processor and build some kind of bridge to communicate.
+The second is to find out how `libstrings.so` is working and apply the same behavior in node (which would of course be better).

-More about this interesting technique and how to exploit keys and also great source of learning is here: [MKHDZNFQ Blog](http://mokhdzanifaeq.github.io/)
+More about this interesting technique and how to extract keys and also a great source of learning is here: [MKHDZNFQ Blog](http://mokhdzanifaeq.github.io/)

-Luckily for us we know and we are able to exploit `libstrings.so` and thus we have clean implementation of signatures for instagram.
+Luckily for us, we know and we are able to analyze `libstrings.so` and thus we have a clean implementation of signatures for Instagram.

-Signatures are not required for all endpoints, but for sensiteve ones (likes / follow /directs/ login), without signature you will receive `400` Bad Request.
+Signatures are not required for all endpoints, but for all sensitive ones (likes / follow / directs / login), you will receive a `400 Bad Request` error, without signature.

 Example of JSON payload to sign-in: